mainland/kyllini/doc/language.md

  1. The `seq`/`do` distinction is completely eliminated.

-The only reason to use the strict flavor of classic dialect is if you are developing new code that must compile with the original Ziria compiler.
+The only reason to use the strict flavor of classic dialect is if you are developing new code that must be compatible with the original Ziria compiler.